 A host of dead echoes claw at your ears like persistent crows, producing all manner of surgical smiles, confused sighs and hysterical cries as you drift by on the softly ebbing, geometric seas of checkerboard linoleum.

 You catch your profile in a pool of oily water...a growth of cables and multi-colored wires have burst silently from the region around the input socket of your skull like spikes from a tropical flower, trembling as they eagerly await any new connections.

-In the delirium of days that pass by unrecognizably save for a softly glowing Sun icon that rises each morning from a giant mirror in the Captain's cabin, you continue a frantic search for the mythical 'lost' screen which, according to a service droid is believed to hold the only exit from this virtual anomaly.
+In the delirium of days that pass by unrecognizably save for a softly glowing Sun icon that rises each morning from a giant mirror in the Captain's cabin, you continue a frantic quest for the mythical 'lost' screen which, according to a service droid is believed to hold the only exit from this virtual anomaly.

 You are going on an endless Journey…

-And these are just some of your companions as you travel ever onward through Inner Space, suspended in time by an alien virtual-molecule inside of a faulty circuit, trapped forever, in the multi-dimensional fabric of the Twilight Zone.
+And these are just some of your companions as you travel ever onwards through Inner Space, suspended in time by an alien virtual-molecule inside of a faulty circuit, trapped forever, in the multi-dimensional fabric of the Twilight Zone.